martinhunter/basicConcepts/js/constructor.md

   // this = new Obj();??  //this is an instance of Obj(meta object),set properties of this below this.name = 'Mar';
   this.op = function(arg){
-    this.create = arg; // only when nobj.op() runs,this.create is called on nobj and the create property is assigned };
+    this.create = arg; // only when nobj.op() runs,
+                       // this.create is called on nobj and the create property is assigned };
   // return this; // now nuser points to this
   };